-Earth System Science (ESS) is the research program underpinning our collective and scientific contemporary representation of the Earth, such as the Anthropocene discourse or the Earth System Models of the IPCC.
-It is grounded in the institutional works carried out in the 1980’s by NASA and the International Geosphere-Biosphere Program (IGBP) which pinpointed to the existence of a new object of inquiry: the Earth System, composed of interlocking chemical, climatic and biological processes of different timescales.
+Earth System Science (ESS) underpins our contemporary collective and scientific representation of the Earth.
+It is grounded in the institutional work carried out in the 1980s by NASA and the International Geosphere-Biosphere Program (IGBP) which pinpointed to the existence of a new object of inquiry: the Earth system, composed of interlocking chemical, climatic, and biological processes of different timescales.

 Prominent climatologists, oceanographers, geochemists, geophysicists, and ecologists presented ESS as a revolutionary research program that would completely reorganize the disciplines of the Earth sciences around the study of this new object.
 ESS’ most visible outcome was the constitution of the IGBP, an international research program gathering thousands of scientists to study the Earth system on the short timescales of global changes.
 Yet, outside the IGBP, ESS also affected the disciplines studying the long-term history of the Earth.
 The conception of the Earth system promoted by the IGBP was grounded in chemical and biological conceptions of the Earth, and opposed (or complemented) the solely physical conceptions of the Earth at stake in climatology or solid Earth geophysics.